-Fortius has the largest weightlifting program in San Diego, with the most credentialed and experienced coaches in SoCal.
-Head Coach David Miller is an International USA Weightlifting Coach with 30+ years of experience.
+Fortius has the largest Olympic weightlifting program in San Diego, with the most credentialed and experienced coaches in SoCal.
 Coach Jesse Malcomb is a Senior National Coach with 10 years of experience.
 We also have 3 other Level 1 Certified USA Weightlifting coaches on staff.

-Our coaches have produced multiple State, National, World/Pan Am team members, and we support the Olympic goals of the United States – bringing our country back into the international spotlight.
+Our coaches have produced multiple State and National and we support the Olympic goals of the United States – bringing our country back into the international spotlight.

-At Fortius the Weightlifting training is not like a class that starts on the hour, but more like a training session that’s continuously coached.
+At Fortius the Olympic Weightlifting training program is not like a class that starts on the hour, but more like a training session that’s continuously coached.
 We rotate coaches through a schedule during the week and throughout the day.
-Each day begins with a noon session that lasts for an hour and a half to two hours, followed by a little break for the coaches to workout then we’re back at it by 4 PM till close every day!

 Weightlifting is the most direct route to gaining athletic strength and power, and is a life-long sport for both men and women.
 We have participants on our team ranging from teens to 50+ years of age.
 Nearly 75% of CrossFit workout involve a Olympic Weightlifting discipline, making it imperative to learn proper and safe technique, not to mention that Olympic weightlifters enjoy outstanding physical fitness, including very low body fat.